 Step 3 – Security Threat Assessment

-Based on the data provided on the HAZPRINT application, the Transportation Security Administration (TSA) will perform a threat assessment for each driver applicant.
+Based on the data provided on the Hazardous Materials Endorsement application, the Transportation Security Administration (TSA) will perform a threat assessment for each driver applicant.
 The results of this assessment will be available to the New Mexico Motor Vehicle Division through TSA’s internet portal.
-The applicant will also receive a letter from TSA with the results of the assessment.
-Take this letter to the Motor Vehicle Division office as it will indicate that you have been cleared for issuance of the hazardous material endorsement.
+The applicant will also receive an email or text message from TSA with the results of the assessment.
+Once you have received notification that your results have been approved you may go to a MVD office and complete your transaction.

 Step 4 – Status